-The famous places in USA to visit in your lifetime!
+The most iconic places in the USA to visit in your lifetime!

 Known for bustling city centers and country roads in spades, the United States is a massive conglomeration of just about everything.

 You can find some of the most relaxing beachside spots in the same state as the party capital, and maybe even some rich history a town or two over.

 There is so much to explore in the United States that a list of some of the greats seems appropriate.

 The Statue of Liberty is one of the most iconic and recognizable landmarks in the whole country.
 Lady Liberty stands tall over Ellis Island, and all that surrounds (or tours) it.
 There are several options available for boat tours, photo ops, and so much more to commemorate such a moment.
 There is little else that could so capture the American spirit in one sight, and the Statue of Liberty is often cited as the place to go.
 “Give me your tired, your poor, your huddled masses yearning to breathe free”!